dozmorovlab/UO_project_2021/other/README.md

 # Additional Info

-This directory contains additional files supplemental to the workflow.
+This directory contains supplemental files to the workflow.

 ## ToDo.md
 This is a group to-do list to create a cleaner GitHub repo and our project progress presentation.